 - The National Wildlife Federation’s Field Guide to Birds of North America.
-It has the best pictures to compare to and good section helps for each bird grouping and family.
+It has the best photographic pictures to compare to and good helps section for each bird grouping and family.

 - The Golden Field Guide’s Birds of North America.
-This book as like birds grouped on the same page for easy comparisons.
+This book has like birds grouped on the same page for easy comparisons.

 - Birds of Texas by Keith Arnold and Gregory Kennedy.
-This is specific to my state, has more detailed write-ups and the illustrations stress the major field marks to look for.
+This is specific to my state.
+It has more detailed write-ups and the illustrations stress the major field marks to look for.

 What is a Ruff?

 A Ruff is a Eurasian shorebird that wanders into North America fairly regularly and can be found pretty much anywhere in the east and central flyways but only on odd visits.
-They don’t really belong here, but they visit pretty often.
+They don’t really belong here, but seem to visit pretty often.
 No, my bird doesn’t really look like a full grown male ruff (seen in the video below), but I was thinking that maybe it was an immature bird?
-Ok, I was stumped, but I knew I had something odd.
+Ok, I was stumped; but I knew I had something odd.